jordansissel/xdotool/README.md

 ⚠ Note: If you are using Wayland, please be aware this software will not work correctly. ⚠

-This tool, you can search for windows and move, resize, hide, and modify window properties like the title.
+With xdotool, you can search for windows and move, resize, hide, and modify window properties like the title.
 If your window manager supports it, you can use xdotool to switch desktops, move windows between desktops, and change the number of desktops.